Ola Electric Updates its Scooter Portfolio - InsightEV

 Magnet-less Motors: Not a novelty today, but getting it on a low-cost, low-voltage commuter scooter platform is special.

 Structural battery pack: We count at least eight motorcycle and scooter models under development or production with structural battery packs.
-It's not new, but doing that with a low floorboard scooter without incurring a weight penalty requires ingenuity.
-From the above video, Ola's structural battery seems to be made of aluminum extrusions and castings, making it even more challenging.
+It’s not new, but doing that with a low-floorboard scooter without incurring a weight penalty requires ingenuity.
+From the above video, Ola’s structural battery seems to be made of aluminum extrusions and castings, making it even more challenging.

-Fully centralized E&E: The world is moving towards integrating the assorted circuit boards around the vehicle to a central location and optimizing the compute requirements.
+Fully centralized E&E: The world is moving towards integrating the assorted circuit boards around the vehicle to a central location and optimizing the computing requirements.
 Ola wants to do the same, locating the entire board inside the battery bay.

 Casted, Modular & Integrated Frame: This works with the structural battery.
-This is a low floorboard scooter, so achieving the right stiffness without a weight penalty is challenging.
+This is a low-floorboard scooter, so achieving the right stiffness without a weight penalty is challenging.

 Ola’s Gen-3 Announcement